 This week read FURNITURE: Part 3 – PRACTICALITY & FINISH of my latest blog for tips on selecting furniture.

-For practicality it is worth noting that shiny, glossy surfaces are higher maintenance as they attract dust particles easily and show scratches more noticeably than a matt or satin finish causing you to spend hours of your precious time dusting and maintaining the item.
 Voiles on a window can help protect furniture from fading, which is especially important in south facing rooms, by reducing and softening direct sunlight rather than blocking it completely as blinds would.
 Sun damage will create problems from reducing an item’s desirability and thereby de-valuing it, to prematurely ageing the piece perhaps even beyond repair.
-Furniture is easily damaged so take care when moving items around and use correct lifting techniques to prevent damage to your body no matter how lightweight the piece may be.
+Furniture is easily damaged so take care when moving items around and use correct lifting techniques – bend the knees and avoid stooping – to prevent damage to your body no matter how lightweight the piece may be.

 Thank you for reading my 3 part blog on selecting furniture – over the coming months read my blogs about kitchens and bedrooms in my next 2 series.